-The status indicator in the bottom left highlights the currently connected remote host.
+The Window Indicator in the bottom left highlights the currently connected remote host.

 It's possible to remotely develop on any OpenSSH host joined to a Teleport cluster so long as its host OS is supported by VS Code.
 Refer to the OpenSSH guide to configure the remote host to authenticate via Teleport certificates, after which the procedure outlined above can be used to connect to the host in VS Code.

 This guide makes use of